Phlorum - Page Content

 Odour Assessment & Survey Consultants

-As expert odour assessment consultants, Phlorum are experienced in providing the full range of odour consultancy services, including the presentation of expert evidence at Public Inquiries.
+As expert odour assessment consultants, Phlorum are experienced in providing the full range of odour consultancy services across Sussex, London, Surrey and Kent.
+This includes the presentation of expert evidence at Public Inquiries.

 Our Clients